kurtekat/shaiya-episode-6/sdev-client/README.md

 # Documentation

 This library is for Shaiya PT client 182 modifications.
 The DirectX SDK installer should create a system environment variable named `DXSDK_DIR` that specifies the installation directory.
-Incoming and outgoing packet types are named relative to the client.

 ## Environment